 The Prior Art Finder tab provides additional prior art references based on Double Patenting, 102/ 103 US patent prior art references, and Pertinent Patents considered in the prosecution history and post-grant proceedings.
-The prior art references are drawn from Event History of the Overview tab.
+The prior art references are drawn from the Event History found in the Overview tab.

-Please note these prior art references may mainly include prior art references of patent granted after 2003.
+Please note that these prior art references mainly include prior art references of patents granted after 2003.

-On the page of “First Degree Art”, you can see the total of prior art (backward rejections based on double patenting, § 102 or § 103) and subsequent art (forward rejections also based on double patenting, § 102 or § 103).
-Take the US7865498 patent for example, out of the 13 First Degree Art references, 8 patents are backward and the other 5 are forward ones.
+On the “First Degree Art” page, users can view the total of prior art (backward rejections based on double patenting, § 102 or § 103) and subsequent art (forward rejections also based on double patenting, § 102 or § 103).

-- Backward citations’ backward citations.
-They are the first degree art’s double patenting citations, § 102 rejections, and § 103 rejections.
-(Note that § 102 and § 103 rejections, by definition, are limited to the US patent applications);
+- Backward citations' backward citations.
+They are the first degree art's double patenting citations, § 102 rejections, and § 103 rejections.
+Note that § 102 and § 103 rejections, by definition, are limited to US patent applications.

-- Backward citations’ forward citations.
+- Backward citations' forward citations.
 They are the forward citations of the first degree art.
-The first degree art is either the double patenting, or the § 102 rejections, or the § 103 rejections of the forward citations;
+The first degree art is either the double patenting, § 102 rejections, or the § 103 rejections of the forward citations.

-To further consider which one(s) as the second degree prior art, the application dates of the art are compared with the earliest priority date of the patent at issue.
-The following diagram exemplifies how it works in a simplistic way.
+To further consider the second degree prior art, the application dates of the art are compared with the earliest priority date of the patent at issue.
+The following diagram illustrates how it works:

-On the page of “N Degree Art”, you can expand the citations based on double patenting, § 102 or § 103 rejections to find the next degree citations, namely the forward and backward citations, up to the sixth degree citations.
-In each degree of citations to be expanded, the maximum number is 20.
+On the “N Degree Art” page, users can expand the citations based on double patenting, § 102, or § 103 rejections to find the next degree of citations — namely the forward and backward citations — up to the sixth degree.
+In each degree of expanded citations, there is a maximum limit of 20.

-Select up to 20 of the certain degree art references manually or click Select Top 20 Patents In List.
-Click the Confirm button to find the next degree of citations thereof on the right side of screen.
-They are also listed on the corresponding degree zone on the left-hand side.
+Select up to 20 specific degree art references manually or click Select Top 20 Patents In List.
+Then, click the Confirm button to find the next degree of citations on the right-hand side of the screen — they are also listed within the corresponding degree zones on the left-hand side.

-Furthermore, you may click “any degree” shown on the left-hand side of screen to review the citation result of the given degree appearing on the right-hand side.
-You can select any citations again to re-define the new citations result to the next degree.
+Additionally, users may also click any degree — which is shown on the left-hand side of the screen — to review the citation results of the given degree appearing on the right-hand side.
+Finally, users can select any citations again to re-define the new citations results to the next degree.

-Please note that the selected citations of a given degree will be cleared if you switch from the N Degree Art page to the First Degree Art page or the Second Degree Art page.
+Please note that the selected citations of a given degree will be cleared if the user switches from the N Degree Art page to the First Degree Art page or the Second Degree Art page.